 Up to 32-voice polyphony, an extensive mod matrix, and a versatile effects section make the Mini V useful for far more than just basic Minimoog sounds.
 Like every Arturia plug-in emulation, the Mini V is meticulously modeled on the original and comes with a great bank of patches.

 Apart from the affordability, what’s great is the addition of unique sound design features like the motion recorder gives you powerful time-based synthesis capabilities.

 - More from Arturia

 The Minimod is one of 33 classic synths recreated in Syntronik 2.
 It brings together characteristics from the Model D, the Voyager, and the Moog Modular.

 The interface is simple enough and the patches are instantly gratifying, but if you want to dig deeper there are plenty of added features to keep you busy.
 Apart from the basics like the effects rack and the arpeggiator/sequencer section, the actual synthesis tools are extensive.

 With banks of single and multi-oscillator waveforms and four patch layers, you can quickly build your own sounds without needing much experience with analogue synthesis.

 Moog MiniMoog Model D app

 The Model D app is a really great software iteration of the Minimoog.
 The phenomenal sound engine reproduces the warm analogue goodness with ease and the touch-optimized interface allows easy navigation.

 As you browse through the patches, each one seems to sound more gargantuan and tonally detailed than the last.
-Meanwhile, the app runs on iOS version 10.3 or later and supports formats such as AUv3, Ableton Link, Inter-App, and Audiobus.
+Meanwhile, the app runs on iOS version 10.3 or later, as well as MacOS and supports formats such as AUv3, Ableton Link, Inter-App, and Audiobus.